rasteri/SC1000/README.md

 *Pressing* the **beat/sample down** button will select the next file in the current folder, and *holding* the button will skip to the next folder.

 Note that you shouldn't touch the jog wheel while you are turning the device on - this is because the SC1000 does a short calibration routine.
 Leave it a few seconds before touching it.

+## License ##

+Copyright (C) 2018 Andrew Tait <rasteri@gmail.com>

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2, as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License version 2 for more details.

+You should have received a copy of the GNU General Public License version 2 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.